Tuvshintur/g4-challenge/README.md

 For this section, I used reactJS, simple CSS.

 1. Do not need to implement Redux because this application has simple states.
+2. Used axios to connect API that I created on Web-Service-Engineering-Challenge